sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   You can benefit from this no-plot feature with other make targets by doing ``export SAGE_DOCBUILD_OPTS+=' --no-plot'``

-- ``make build-serial`` builds the components of Sage serially, rather than in parallel (parallel building is the default).
-  Running ``make build-serial`` is equivalent to setting the environment variable :envvar:`SAGE_PARALLEL_SPKG_BUILD` to "no" -- see below for information about this variable.

 - ``make ptest`` and ``make ptestlong``: these run Sage's test suite.
   The first version skips tests that need more than a few seconds to complete and those which depend on optional packages or additional software.